adamryczkowski/yaplr/README.md

 This package significantly lowers the difficulty for efficient sending R objects between different R sessions on the same machine.

 Objects are shared via an intermediary server R process, that is lazily spawned, and listens for user requests.
-All communication is done via shared memory (package bigmemeory) and mutexes (package synchronicity).
+All communication is done via shared memory (package bigmemory) and mutexes (package synchronicity).

 The whole process is designed with efficiency in mind, for both small and large objects.